projectcipher/cipher/guides/thugify/README.md

 Thugify is an introduction to the basics of Javascript

 We'll be adding ", dawg" to the end of whatever you type into an input box — simple, but sweet.

-* You'll be able to change the word added at your own will.
+You'll be able to change the word added at your own will.

-* You can customize this to make it Politify, which adds ",please" instead
+For example, you can customize this to make it Politify, which adds ", please" instead

 This slide deck created by Amy Sorto and modified by [Cipher](http://projectcipher.io) is a great introduction to key concepts.
 Please take a look through it [here](https://docs.google.com/presentation/d/1N2l9FTYlGCocr8cqjLaHpp5tgv0hS-WI3US7PiMbRnc/edit)!